William Blair-Bell: Royal College of Obstetricians and Gynaecologists

 In 1911, Blair-Bell founded the Gynaecological Visiting Society of Great Britain (GVS).
 It was a small society with membership limited to 20, and 55 being the age of retirement from the active list.
 The GVS was organised as a club, with members being elected by strict ballot, based on professional ability and character, with two meetings a year.
 Its primary purpose was to promote research, with its members meeting in an atmosphere of informality.
 When it was established, most of its members were relatively young, but by the early 1920s, these same members filled all the chairs of Obstetrics and Gynaecology in all but two universities within the UK and was, therefore, considered a very influential society.

 According to Blair-Bell, the idea of a college of obstetricians and gynaecologists was suggested to William Fletcher Shaw, professor of clinical obstetrics and gynaecology in the University of Manchester, by Sir William Sinclair, founder of the Journal of Obstetrics and Gynaecology of the British Empire.
 Shaw was keen on the idea and formed a plan to create the college.
 Shaw, who was a member of the GVS, realised the potential of the society as a step to creating the college.
 In October 1924, Shaw met with Blair-Bell at a rough shooting meet in the North Lancashire fells to discuss the idea and persuade him of its merits.
 Blair-Bell discussed the idea with several people including Sir Ewen Maclean, the first Professor of Obstetrics and Gynaecology at the University of Wales and Sir Comyns Berkeley, obstetric and gynaecological surgeon.
 Together a plan was formed to discuss the new college idea at the next GVS meeting on 2 February 1925.
 The GVS were enthused by the idea, and a committee was formed by Shaw, Blair-Bell, Maclean and several others to draw up a detailed plan.

 Blair-Bell and the committee members faced considerable difficulties in establishing the college.
 Blair-Bell and the committee decided to approach some leading Southern England and London based paediatricians, as the GVS was essentially a Liverpool-based club, deciding it would be politically prudent before starting to work on the Memorandum and Articles of Association.
 In July 1926, Sir Francis Champneys, Sir George Blacker, Thomas Watts Eden, Herbert R. Spencer and Archibald Donald were all approached to meet the committee at Comyns Berkeley's house in London.
-The group put up considerable resistance to the idea with Herbert R. Spencer providing the most reserved, arguing that there was no need for a new college, arguing that the colleges should be amalgamated into a Royal Academy of Medicine.
+The group put up considerable resistance to the idea with Herbert R. Spencer providing the most reserved, arguing that there was no need for a new college, and that the colleges should be amalgamated into a Royal Academy of Medicine.
 George Blacker also criticised the plan, stating that it was against the vested interest of the established colleges.
 The greatest problem identified was whether the new institution should be an association or college.
-Blair-Bell was uncompromising in his action that it should be a college.
+Blair-Bell was uncompromising in his belief that it should be a college.